2017 Puerto Rico leptospirosis outbreak: Healthcare

-As a relatively small island with high levels of socioeconomic inequity before, Puerto Rico lacked a healthcare infrastructure that was capable of withstanding and fully responding to Hurricane Maria.
+As a relatively small island with high levels of socioeconomic inequity before, Puerto Rico lacked a healthcare infrastructure capable of withstanding and fully responding to Hurricane Maria.
 Beyond the destructive power of the storm and floods, weeks without power and clean water took an immense toll on countless patients and an already overburdened, overworked, and underpaid workforce.
 People with serious illnesses had their treatments interrupted for weeks, including many who required dialysis for kidney failure.
 Disruptions in treatment for diabetes and other chronic illnesses underscore Puerto Rico's profound health inequities, thereby exacerbating the high rates of preventable and poorly treated physical illnesses linked to poverty, mental health, and substance use issues in the aftermath of the hurricane.
+Patients with chronic illness or who are immunocompromised have increased susceptibility to secondary infections.
+Interruptions in routine medical care following natural disasters can increase infection rates.

 A key intersection of environmental and occupational health and leptospirosis prevention is the activity of healthcare, emergency response, and other disaster relief workers after heavy rainfall and flooding events.
 As paramedics, rescue workers, and residents wade through flood waters, they risk direct exposure to leptospira bacteria.
 This exposure can be mitigated with the use of protective clothing and gear, including proper coverage of wounds, but healthcare and emergency response systems in low-income urban environments often lack the awareness, training, and material resources necessary to put those precautions in place.
 Proper bandages, waterproof gear, abrasion-resistant gloves, and face coverings help reduce leptospirosis infections among people who have to move through flood waters.
 Prophylactic antibiotics to counter diseases like malaria and leptospirosis are also suggested for medical responders.
 The Puerto Rican government came under fire in the wake of Hurricane Maria for failing to provide protective equipment to relief workers who later contracted leptospirosis and died.

 For many Puerto Ricans with chronic illnesses, pharmacies were the first line of response to the disruption in healthcare services caused by Hurricane Maria, not primary care providers.
 Pharmacists reported that a lack of telecommunications, electronic health records, and other essential data posed additional health risks.
 Improving access to pharmaceutical services and removing bureaucratic obstacles to obtaining essential medications, including psychiatric prescriptions, is a key consideration in protecting public health in the face of growing disasters.